x3e/tt06-wokwi-template/README.md

 To learn more and get started, visit https://tinytapeout.com.

-## Verilog Projects
+## Wokwi Projects

-1. Add your Verilog files to the `src` folder.
-2. Edit the [info.yaml](info.yaml) and update information about your project, paying special attention to the `source_files` and `top_module` properties.
-3. Edit [docs/info.md](docs/info.md) and add a description of your project.
-4. Optionally, add a testbench to the `test` folder.
-See [test/README.md](test/README.md) for more information.
+Edit the [info.yaml](info.yaml) and change the wokwi_id to the ID of your Wokwi project.
+You can find the ID in the URL of your project, it's the big number after `wokwi.com/projects/`.

-The GitHub action will automatically build the ASIC files using [OpenLane](https://www.zerotoasiccourse.com/terminology/openlane/).
+The GitHub action will automatically fetch the digital netlist from Wokwi and build the ASIC files.

 ## Enable GitHub actions to build the results page